dimaryaz/jdmtool/README.md

 pip3 install "git+https://github.com/dimaryaz/jdmtool.git#egg=jdmtool"
 ```

-Make sure you have access to the USB device.
-On Linux, you should copy `udev/50-garmin.rules` to `/etc/udev/rules.d/`.
+To program Garmin data cards, make sure you have access to the USB device.
+On Linux, you should copy `udev/50-garmin.rules` to `/etc/udev/rules.d/` and possibly reload the rules.

 ## Basic Usage